leclerc-leo/leclerc-leo/README.md

 Hi i'm Léo LECLERC,
-I currently work as a Software Developper Intern at Odoo Belgium.
+I currently work as a Software Developper at Odoo Belgium.